 So, how do you secure your Wi-Fi internet especially with most employees working remotely?
 Read on to learn more about security issues to be aware of and how to fix them.

-Security Issues to Be Aware of in 2020
+Security Issues to Be Aware of

 Cyber-attacks have increased since the outbreak of coronavirus with over 40% of businesses reporting significant cybercrime attempts.
 A report by Action Fraud indicated a 400% increase in online scams in March 2020.
 Here are the common ways that your company can be hacked.